APPLICATION FOR INSTITUTIONAL MEMBERSHIP IN

 Tips

-The co-leaders should be situated appropriately within their institution to engage future faculty.
-This could include, but not be limited to, a Graduate School, a Provost office, or a Teaching Center.
+The leaders should be situated appropriately within their institution to engage future faculty.
+This could include, but not be limited to, a Graduate School, a Provost office, a College or School, or a Teaching Center.
 A vital CIRTL learning community will need the engagement of administrators, faculty, and staff on behalf of future faculty.
-This organizational structure should promote sustainability of your CIRTL work and membership.

 CIRTL Engagement and Evaluation